FAQs On Becoming a Client

 By phone at 646-666-8908 or using the form on our contact page.
 We are open Monday – Friday from 9 to 5 PM EST. If you use the form, we’ll review your message as soon as possible.
 If your crisis is something our firm handles, you’ll be asked to schedule an intake call via email.

-You will have a free, 10-minute call with our Client Relations Coordinator, Norma Buster.
+You may have a free, 10-minute call with our Client Relations Manager, Norma Buster.
 She’ll confirm your contact information and take notes on what’s going on.
 She is trained to determine if your situation fits within our practice areas.
-If it seems like it does, she’ll move you on to the next step – a case evaluation with our Client Relations Manager.
+If it seems like it does, she’ll move you on to the next step – a case evaluation.

-The conversation you have with Carlie is uniquely designed to provide our legal team with all the important facts and timeline of your situation.
-She will write a detailed summary of the case for Carrie to assess:
+The conversation you have is uniquely designed to provide our legal team with all the important facts and timeline of your situation.
+We will write a detailed summary of the case for Carrie to assess:

 - If your problem is within our practice area